levickane/reactportfolio/README.md

 ## Description

 This appication was built with React.
 It is used to display all of my coding projects to be compiled nicely in a portfolio.
 It is structured to easily add and delete projects by simply accessing the projectData.json file.
+A live link of the website can be viewed [HERE!](https://levickane.github.io/reactportfolio/)
 ![HomePage](./public/images/portfolioScreenShot.png)

 ## Table of Contents